wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Doubles as a Text Widget–customizable to any page
 * Use as many different instances on a single page as you wish
 * Saves hours setting up and maintaining your WordPress site
-* Supports shortcodes so you can put the power of Intelliwidget anywhere in your site
 * Set up one page and reuse settings on other pages
 * No new database tables
 * Clean uninstall